NeVeSpl/RevitDBExplorer/readme.md

 ### more natural access to Extensible Storage entities

-You get access to Extensible Storage data exactly like through Api, by invoking: GetEntity().
+You get access to Extensible Storage data exactly like through Api, by invoking: Element.GetEntity().
+In contrast to Revit Lookup, you will only see entities that you can read and really exist in a given element.
+(Revit Lookup shows an exception when cannot access entity even when a entity does not exist in a given element....)

 ![more-natural-access-to-Extensible-Storage-entities](documentation/examples/more-natural-access-to-Extensible-Storage-entities.gif)